haruharo101/haruharo101/README.md

 - 👋 Hi, I’m @haruharo101
-- 👀 I’m interested in PS and AI
+- 👀 I’m interested in Algorithm and AI
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning AI.
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m working on 미적확통컵(12/24/22).
-- 📫 How to reach me haruharo101@gmail.com
+- 📫 How to reach me? : haruharo101@gmail.com